-The Duke University Population Research Institute (DUPRI) is an interdisciplinary research organization bringing together researchers from the biological, economic, mathematical, psychological, statistical, sociological, and policy sciences at Duke.
-The Institute seeks to advance knowledge in the areas of demography and population science, to expand the current boundaries of demographic investigation through highly innovative research, and to foster the development of the next generation of researchers.
+The Duke University Population Research Institute (DUPRI) is an interdisciplinary research organization bringing together researchers from biological, mathematical, psychological, statistical, sociological, economic and policy sciences at Duke.
+The Institute seeks to advance knowledge in the areas of demography and population science, to expand the current boundaries of demographic investigation through highly innovative interdisciplinary research, and to foster the development of the next generation of researchers.

 The prescription opioid painkillers that helped fuel the surge in U.S. drug overdose deaths were first approved by the Federal Drug Administration in late 1995.

 The before-and-after fatality rates tell a shocking story: In 1994, the age-adjusted drug overdose death rate was 4.8 deaths per 100,000 people; by 2015, the rate had more than tripled to 16.3 per 100,000.Read More

 This list includes articles in PubMed as of April 4, 2019 with publisher dates between January 1, 2018 and March 31, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
 Recent Articles Appearing in…